Updated January 20, 2020

 - Low-achieving and low-income school kids are more vulnerable to screen distractions, according to a University of Texas study measuring students passing a compulsory end-of-term exam.
 On the other hand, high ability students are still able to concentrate with the presence of smartphones.

 - Children who sleep near a “small screen” (typically a smartphone) average 20.6 fewer minutes of sleep every night.
 This may be caused by the high levels of blue light emitted by the screens which depletes melatonin, a hormone linked to circadian rhythm.
 The extra screen time at night are resetting their bodies’ clocks in a way that makes it difficult for them to sleep, especially if they are just entering or are in the early stages of puberty.
 This results in lack of sleep and insufficient rest.
+Although The American Academy of Opthalmology says that blue light from smartphone is not blinding users despite a number of scary headlines suggesting that it could damage the retina of the eye, blue light can make it harder to fall asleep, and can cause dry eyes.

 Good Effects of Tablets and Smart Phones